JackAdams/constellation-distro/README.md

 ### Demo

-[Meteorpad demo](http://meteorpad.com/pad/Wm7SreoMmL8QTMKkT/Constellation_Demo) that steps you through basic use of all the packages included in this distro
+[Meteorpad](http://meteorpad.com/pad/Wm7SreoMmL8QTMKkT/Constellation_Demo) that steps you through basic use of all the packages included in this distro

 ### What you get